SEARCH:

 (315) 470-6599

-The Slutzker Center for International Services provides free access to GLACIER Tax Prep Software for the preparation of U.S. federal income tax returns for international students and scholars who are:
+The Slutzker Center for International Services provides free access to Sprintax Tax Prep software for the preparation of U.S. federal income tax returns for international students and scholars who are:

 • Considered nonresident aliens for tax purposes; and

-• Students who were participating in post-completion OPT during the 2011 calendar year
+• ESF students/alumni who were participating in post-completion OPT during the previous calendar year

-Each person who uses GLACIER Tax Prep Software must have a valid password.
-To request a password, please complete the online request form.
-Please note that the GLACIER Tax Prep Software Password Form will be available in Feb.
-2012.
-Since there is a limited number of passwords, please be sure to provide all of the requested information and submit the online form in a timely manner.
-Within three business days you will receive a GLACIER Tax Prep Software password to log into the website.
+Each person who uses Sprintax Tax Prep must have a valid access code.
+To request an access code, please email the Office of International Education.
+Since there is a limited number of access codes, please be sure to provide all of the requested information and submit the online form in a timely manner.

 Tax Payer Identification Number (ITIN)